OfficeDev/Microsoft-Teams-Samples/samples/meetings-stage-view/nodejs/Readme.md

 # Meetings Stage View

-This App helps to enable and configure your apps for Teams meetings.
-This app covers Shared meeting stage using [Live Share SDK](https://aka.ms/livesharedocs).
-For reference please check [Enable and configure your apps for Teams meetings](https://docs.microsoft.com/microsoftteams/platform/apps-in-teams-meetings/enable-and-configure-your-app-for-teams-meetings)
+This sample application [Enables the configuration](https://docs.microsoft.com/microsoftteams/platform/apps-in-teams-meetings/enable-and-configure-your-app-for-teams-meetings) of shared meeting stages within Microsoft Teams, leveraging the [Live Share SDK](https://aka.ms/livesharedocs) for real-time collaboration.
+It includes features like a meeting side panel and customizable themes, providing users with a dynamic experience during meetings.
+The demo manifest is available for testing in your Microsoft Teams client.

 ## Included Features
 * Meeting Stage